About Made in India :

 most sober voice, "They done rammed a plane into that big

-building in New York" in his normal Texas Slanguage.
+office building in New York" in his normal Texas Slanguage.

 I staggered in already tired, turned on the TV and left it on till I